Distributed quantum architecture search: Evaluation

 \section{Evaluation}

-We evaluate our distributed quantum architecture search framework using three 6-qubit VQE tasks: the BeH$_2$ molecule, the Heisenberg model and the transverse-field Ising model (TFIM).
-The Hamiltonian for the BeH$_2$ molecule is constructed according to Ref. \cite{kandala2017hardware}.
+We evaluate our distributed quantum architecture search framework using three 6-qubit VQE tasks: the BeH$_2$ molecule, the Heisenberg model and the Transverse-Field Ising Model (TFIM).
+The Hamiltonian for BeH$_2$ at its lowest-energy interatomic distance (bond distance) is constructed according to Ref. \cite{kandala2017hardware}.
 The Hamiltonian of the Heisenberg model with periodic boundary condition is given by $H_{\mathrm{Heisenberg}} = \sum_{i} X_i X_{i+1} + Y_i Y_{i+1}+ Z_i Z_{i+1} + Z_i$.
 The Hamiltonian of the TFIM with periodic boundary condition is $H_{\mathrm{TFIM}} = \sum_{i} Z_i Z_{i+1} + X_i$.
 The goal of VQE tasks is to determine the ground state energy of these Hamiltonians, denoted as $E_{g} = \min_{\theta}\langle 0|V^{\dagger}(\theta) H V(\theta)|0\rangle$, where $V(\theta)$ represents a variational quantum circuit with gate parameters denoted by $\theta$.
 A solution is considered optimal if it falls within the chemical accuracy threshold of 0.0016 of the ground state energy.

 The generated circuits adhere strictly to the topological constraints illustrated in Fig.\ \ref{fig:device}.
 To enhance the diversity of generated circuits, the distribution of gate types $P_g$ for each circuit is chosen randomly from three predefined distributions: $(0.4, 0.2, 0.4)$, $(0.5, 0.25, 0.25)$, and $(0.6, 0.3, 0.1)$, where the three probabilities in each distribution correspond to $U$, $CNOT$ and $SWAP$ gates, respectively.
 Additionally, the probability of nonlocal gates $p_{nl}$ for each circuit is randomly selected from $\{0.1,0.2,0.3,0.4\}$.
+We maintain that the number of $U$ gates is not less than the number of $CNOT$ gates, and the number of nonlocal gates does not exceed the number of local gates.